kayode001/kayode001/README.md

 ## Open Source Contributions ⚡
 - Contributed to various open-source projects.
 - Actively participated in community discussions and provided support to fellow developers on platforms like GitHub and Stack Overflow.

+## Consultant ⚡
+- Engineering Lead for the 3 Million Technical Talent (3MTT) - This programme is a critical part of the Renewed Hope agenda of the Nigerian government, it is aimed at building Nigeria’s technical talent backbone to power our digital economy and position Nigeria as a net talent exporter.
+The first phase of the programme, executed in collaboration with NITDA, involves multiple stakeholders including fellows, training providers, partners and placement organisations.

 ## Certifications  ✨
 - AWS Solution Architect | 2022